akruszewski/gibl/manuscript/chapter2.md

 Racket (formerly known as PLT Scheme) is a Lisp.
 It's not just Lisp, rather a Lisp, since there are many Lisp implementations, but we found this one to be particularly easy for entry-level programmers.

-The language is used in a variety of contexts such as scripting, general-purpose programming, computer science education, and research.
-It has been used for commercial projects.
+The language is used in a variety of contexts such as research, computer science education and general-purpose programming.
+It has also been used for commercial projects.
 One notable example is the Hacker News website, which runs on Arc, a programming language developed in Racket.
 Racket is also used to teach students algebra through game development.

 Scheme, the programming language from which Racket was influenced and based upon, was created in the 1970s at MIT by Guy L. Steele and Gerald Jay Sussman.
-Scheme is widely used by several schools, as a programming language in introductory courses for computer science.
+Scheme is widely used by several schools as a programming language in introductory courses for computer science.

 There are two main approaches to work with Racket: